-Considering growing your own cannabis plants at home?
-Concerned about how it will affect your existing garden?
-With the recent Legalization of Recreational Cannabis in Canada, a new direction for growers to succeed, presents itself.
-We are offering a set of Cannabis Gardener Services in Toronto, King City, Richmond Hill and the surrounding GTA that will have you exercising your green thumb.
+Are you considering growing your cannabis plants at home?
+Are you concerned about how it will affect your existing garden?
+With the recent legalization in Canada, a new direction for growers to succeed presents itself.
+We are offering a set of services that will have you exercising your green thumb.

-There are various steps to take when it comes to producing your own harvest and whether you are an experienced gardener or just starting out, knowing the laws and understanding how to create the most ideal growing conditions for your Cannabis plants is step one.
+There are various steps to take when it comes to producing your harvest and whether you are an experienced gardener or just starting, knowing the laws and understanding how to create the ideal conditions for your plants is step one.

-According to the laws set in place, you must be 19 years of age or older to buy, use possess and grow Recreational Cannabis.
-For each residence, you are allowed to grow up to 4 plants per residence.
+According to the laws set in place, you must be 19 years of age or older to buy, use, possess and grow recreationally.
+For each residence, you are allowed to cultivate up to 4 per home.

-Something to be aware of when planning your Cannabis garden venture is all the stages the Cannabis plant will go through.
-If you are thinking about growing directly in your garden, the smell can become incredibly potent while the plant is nearing harvest time, and while you may enjoy the smell, your neighbours may not feel the same way.
+When planning your garden venture, something to be aware of is all the Cannabis stages.
+If you are thinking about growing directly in your garden, the smell can become incredibly potent while nearing harvest time, and while you may enjoy the scent, your neighbours may not feel the same way.
 Luckily, we have some ways to help you combat that!

 - Strain Selection